April 20, 2026

 Insider tip: go to the local entrance.
 What is that, you ask?
 Don’t wait in the line and walk right in, find an empty seat, and act like you belong.
 Locals don’t wait, we just walk right in.

 Within walking distance of Cafe du Monde, you’ll find Jackson Square full of artists, musicians, and performers.
 From the carriage rides to the artists who set up daily, spend some time here.
-You might want to buy a piece of art or pop into the Presbytère to see the Mardi Gras or Hurricane Katrina exhibit.
+You might also want to buy a piece of art or pop into the Presbytère to see the Mardi Gras or Hurricane Katrina exhibit.
 You could spend quite a bit of time in this concentrated area, and that’s totally ok.
 It’s a worthy and notorious place to be in New Orleans.

 Strolling through the French Quarter is non-negotiable, particularly if it’s your first time in New Orleans.
 While you’ll want to see Bourbon Street, my local advice is to get in and get out as soon as possible.
 Bourbon Street is not where we shine as a city, and frankly it’s pretty raunchy.
 Royal Street, one street over, is a much better option, and one I’d encourage you to take your time on.
 Pop in and out of shops, galleries, and museums, and get the real feel of what we enjoy as locals.